rancher/fleet-docs/docs/multi-user.md

 Assign the `GlobalRole` to users or groups, more info can be found in the [Rancher docs](https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/manage-role-based-access-control-rbac/global-permissions#configuring-global-permissions-for-individual-users)

 The user now has access to the `Continuous Delivery` tab in Rancher and can deploy resources to both the `project1` and `project2` workspaces.

+In order to have a well organized environment, each workspace should have its own related `GlobalRole` to help with the separation of duties and isolation required by the customer.
+This way, each user can be assigned to one or more `GlobalRoles`, depending on the needs.

 ## Allow Access to Clusters